 From time to time, and within the scope of its mission and vision, the Foundation's Board of Directors approves funding for specific initiatives, outside of the normal grant-making cycle, to serve identified areas of need.
 Those initiatives include dental hygiene clinics with the University of Louisiana at Monroe Dental Hygiene Program, and the establishment of school-based health centers within sustainable funding models.
 The focus of these initiatives is to assist those who are needy, who have less access, who are underor un-insured, and who can benefit from the services through onsite models of delivery of care.
 These initiatives comply with the findings of the Community Needs Assessment and the Community Plan and are approved annually by the Board and the Hospital Service District #1 as presented for funding.
-In 2023, the Dental Hygiene Initiative was funded at \$30,878, and the School-Based Health Center Initiative was funded at \$165,000 for a new center at Ouachita Parish High School.
+In 2024, the Dental Hygiene Initiative was funded at \$50,128, an increase from 2023 to provide for additional needed equipment at existing sites and to add dental hygiene services at a new school-based health center, and the School-Based Health Center Initiative was funded at \$300,000 for expansion of an existing center in Ouachita Parish and three new centers at schools in Richland Parish.